georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 \end{alignat*}
 $$

 The body of a module is made up of import statements and/or code blocks.
 All import statements have to precede any code blocks.
-A code block is either a series of code statements, a subroutine or a macro.
-I'm purposfully layed it out this way so I can add additional functionality easily later.
-Next, we'll look at what actual code looks like.
+A code block is either a series of code statements, a subroutine, or a macro.
+I purposefully lay it out this way so I can add additional functionality easily later.
+Next, we'll look at what the actual code looks like.
 This section of the CFG is very important because these productions will actually emit code later on.
 All others so far only provide meta-information that will be embedded into the object file the assembler generates.

 $$
 \newcommand{\T}[1]{\texttt{#1}}